TWDH/Development/01.大赫的算法宝典/2.LeetCode Hot and Interview/6.BQ/Basic & Phone Interview.md

    - My salary expectations are in line with my experience and qualifications.

    - If this is the right job for me, I'm sure we can come to an agreement on salary.

+   - I don’t feel comfortable sharing that.

+   - ```
+     To me, salary is important.
+But I care more about team, the company culture and how much I can contribute.
+Do you have a range for this role that you can share?
+     ```

    - ```
      My salary range is flexible.
 I would, of course, like to be compensated fairly for my years of experience and solid skills.
 However, I'm open to discussing specific numbers once we've discussed the details of the position.